roman-milk/roman-milk.github.io/sis-in-law-incentives.md

  I continued my story, and again she interrupted.
 "So you had all those hands on you.
 Did you think it was women or men and women or what?"

  "I don't know.
 I didn't think about it right away.
 I guess I assumed they were all women.
 They were."
-Report_Story #2